ginzee/AI_Chatbot/README.md

 - Asks clarifying questions when inputs are underspecified
 - Provides pragmatic, analytics-oriented career guidance

 The assistant is intentionally scoped as a **decision-support prototype**, not a production chatbot or recruitment system.
+This project focuses on chatbot personalization through system prompt design, response constraints, and conversational memory rather than generic question-answering.

 ---